 - Take part in a livechat on twitter.

-We’ll look at nos 2-10 over the next few days.
-If you can think of any more professional uses for Twitter, then do add them in the comments, or tweet about it!
+We’ll look at numbers 2-10 over the next few days.
+If you can think of any more professional uses for Twitter tweet about it!

 This presentation from Library Marketing Toolkit has some good tips: